numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

        specifies how many different 1-d loops (of the builtin data types) are available.

+   .. c:member:: int PyUFuncObject.version

+       The version of this struct, currently set to 1

    .. c:member:: char *PyUFuncObject.name

        A string name for the ufunc.
 This is used dynamically to build